ukhwaja/usmankhwaja.com/content/posts/show-remaining-characters-in-textarea-using-amp-bind.md

 </span>
 ```

-Notice that I have used the `[hidden]` attribute to hide the element if the input is empty or, in other words, when there is zero characters in the text area.
+Optionally, I have used the `[hidden]` attribute to hide the element if the input is empty or, in other words, when there is zero characters in the text area.

 WOW! :zap: is :heart_eyes_cat: